jphall663/GWU_data_mining/07_association_rules/07_association_rules.md

 ## Section 07: Association Rules

 Association rules, sometimes referred to as market basket analysis, tell us which items or entities occur together the most often in a large database of transactions.
 Transactions are typically financial, as in sales and purchases, or technological, as in calls or web links.
-Association rules have applications in many fields, but especially in marketing and anomaly detection.
+Association rules have applications in many fields, but especially in marketing, anomaly detection and recommendation, giving us the original *those who watched/bought X also watched/bought Y and Z* recommendations.

 #### Class Notes